 Bibliographic science focused database that provides a comprehensive citation search.

-Using this link to access Google Scholar, you will see “is it @ Liverpool” next to the results.
+When using this link to access Google Scholar, you will see “is it @ Liverpool” next to the results.
 Selecting ''Is it @ Liverpool' will provide you with a link to access the article (if University of Liverpool Library has an active subscription to that content).

 Online repository of electronic preprints approved for publication after moderation, consisting of scientific papers in the fields of mathematics, physics, astronomy, computer science, quantitative biology and finance.

 Open access digital library for the field of high energy physics (HEP).